Skip to main content

 Consider MyFitnessPal if…

-• Weight loss is your primary goal and you don't have diabetes-related concerns.
+• Weight loss is your only goal and you don't have diabetes-related concerns.

-• You like the deep food database and barcode-scanning workflow.
+• You log mostly packaged products and like the deep barcode workflow.

 Bottom line